fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 ## Migrate settings

-To enforce the same settings on your macOS hosts in Fleet as you did using your old MDM solution, you have to migrate these settings to Fleet.
+To enforce the same settings on your macOS hosts in Fleet as you did using your old MDM solution, you can migrate these settings to Fleet to reduce manual work.

-If your old MDM solution enforced FileVault, follow [these instructions](#how-to-turn-on-disk-encryption) to enforce FileVault (disk encryption) using Fleet.
+If your old MDM solution enforces FileVault, follow [these instructions](#how-to-turn-on-disk-encryption) to enforce FileVault (disk encryption) using Fleet.

-For all other settings you enforced, you have to first export these settings as .mobileconfig profiles from your old MDM solution.
-Then, you have to add the configuration profiles to Fleet.

-How to export settings as configuration profiles:
+For all other settings:

-1. Check if your MDM solution has a feature that allows you to export settings as configuration profiles.
-If it does, make sure these configuration profiles are exported as .mobileconfig files.
-If it doesn't, follow the instructions to create configuration profiles using iMazing Profile Creator [here](./MDM-macOS-settings.md#create-a-configuration-profiles-with-imazing-profile-creator).
-Use iMazing Profile Creator to replicate the settings you enforced.
+1. Check if your old MDM solution is able to export settings as .mobileconfig files.
+If it does, download these files.
+    * If it does not export settings, you will need to re-create the configuration profiles.
+Learn how to do that [here](./MDM-macOS-settings.md#create-a-configuration-profiles-with-imazing-profile-creator)
+2. Create [teams](https://fleetdm.com/docs/using-fleet/teams) according to the needs of your organization

-2. Follow the instructions to add configuration profiles to Fleet [here](./MDM-macOS-settings.md#add-configuration-profiles-to-fleet).
+3. Follow the instructions to add configuration profiles to Fleet [here](./MDM-macOS-settings.md#add-configuration-profiles-to-fleet).

 ## Instructions for end users